Laura0607/PBfB2018/README.md

 import time
 ```

-The program will ask you to enter a <genome_id_list>, this is a .txt file including the IDs that you would like to download from NCBI
+The program will ask you to enter a <genome_id_list>, this is a .txt file including the IDs that you would like to download from NCBI.
 The program will ask you to define <out_dir>, define here the outputdirectory where you would like to save the FASTA files.

 The url_template is used to retrieve FASTA files from NCBI.